Practical information : Sightseeing Argentina

 To be booked

-At first glance, reservations are not necessary: even in high season, you can always find a hotel or arrange a guided tour overnight.
-However, on the Patagonian side, you should be aware that your trip may have to meet certain logistical requirements: in summer, ferry and bus traffic increases, but this does not mean that more departures are scheduled.
-Therefore, go through an agency to organize your stay or plan your reservations yourself.
-We advise you to book whale-watching excursions on the Valdes Peninsula: the best agencies are very quickly sold out in high season.
+At first glance, reservations aren't necessary: even in high season, you can always find a hotel or organize a guided tour overnight.
+However, when it comes to Patagonia, you should be aware that your trip may have to meet certain logistical requirements: in summer, ferry and bus traffic increases, but this doesn't mean that more departures are scheduled.
+So use an agency to organize your stay, or make your own reservations.
+We advise you to book whale-watching excursions on the Valdes Peninsula: the best agencies sell out very quickly in high season.
+In neighboring Chile, accommodation and activities in Torres del Paine National Park must be booked in advance!

 Budget & Tips